oskarikivekas/WebapplicationsProject/README.md

 # Notes
 1. Client will run in port 3000 and server in port 5000 by default
-#Note that this is a production version, not a built version
+#Note that this is a development version, not a built version